pauldotyu/kubestronaut/docs/kcna.md

+## Overview

 The KCNA exam is considered to be the entry level exam.
 It is a multiple choice exam that tests your overall understanding of fundamental Kubernetes and Cloud Native architecture concepts.

-Take a look at the [Kubernetes and Cloud Native Associate (KCNA)](https://training.linuxfoundation.org/certification/kubernetes-cloud-native-associate/) page for Domain and Competency details.
+Read through the [Kubernetes and Cloud Native Associate (KCNA)](https://training.linuxfoundation.org/certification/kubernetes-cloud-native-associate/) page for Domain and Competency details and information on how to register for the exam.

 Some of the topics that you should be familiar with include: